 Human trafficking is a form of modern slavery.
 The dictionary definition is: ‘the illegal practice of procuring or trading in human beings for the purpose of prostitution, forced labour, or other forms of exploitation.’

 The United Nations produced The Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children.
-It was adopted by General Assembly resolution 55/25 and entered into force on 25 December 2003.
 At this time it was the first global legally binding instrument with an agreed definition on trafficking in persons.

 Article 3, paragraph (a) of the Protocol to Prevent, Suppress and Punish Trafficking in Persons, defines it as; ‘the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
 Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs.’

 So human trafficking is the trade of humans.
-People are used as ‘things’ that can be bought and sold just like goods.
 Human trafficking mostly involves women and children but also includes men.
 It can and does occur in countries all over the world.
 It does not necessarily involve moving people from one place to another.
 Human trafficking is a crime.
 It is a violation against human rights as it restricts movement and is exploitative.

 Why are People Trafficked?